BY-LAWS OF THE CANBERRA ANTIQUE AND CLASSIC MOTOR CLUB

-1.3 Honorary Life membership – the committee, may, upon two thirds majority voting to that effect, followed by a special resolution of a general meeting of members confirming the same, appoint a member to Honorary Life Membership in recognition of any fact which, in their opinion, entitles that member to this honour.
+1.3 Honorary Life membership –is held by a person appointed by the committee, upon two thirds majority voting to that effect, followed by a special resolution of a general meeting of members confirming the same, in recognition of any fact which, in their opinion, entitles that member to this honour.
 On being so vested, the member shall become a permanent member without further payment of any membership fee.
-A partner may also be appointed an Honorary Life Member, in their own right.
+A Family Member who is the named partner of a Life Member may also be appointed an Honorary Life Member, in their own right, by the same process.

 1.4 Corporate membership provides for members of like Associations, or other Associations or organisations both public and private in sympathy with our Aims and Objectives to become members.
-Bodies having Corporate Membership of the Association may nominate representatives, two of whom may attend general meetings.
+Bodies having Corporate Membership of CACMC may nominate representatives, two of whom may attend general meetings.

-1.6 Honorary membership is conferred on a visitor who, on the recommendation of a member to the Committee may be considered for Honorary membership for a specific period normally not extending past the next AGM.
-The Association in AGM could extend that membership to the following AGM.
+1.5 Honorary membership is conferred on a visitor who, on the recommendation of a member to the Committee may be considered for Honorary membership for a specific period normally not extending past the next AGM.
+CACMC in AGM could extend that membership to the following AGM.

 2.1 A ‘Member’ shall mean a unit of membership, subject to the classes of membership listed in Clause 1.